 Pineapple lilies grow and bloom best in full sun.
-In Southern gardens, some afternoon shade may help to prevent foliage browning from strong sunlight.
+In southern gardens, some afternoon shade may help to prevent foliage from browning due to strong sunlight.

-In spite of their lush, tropical appearance, pineapple lilies are not jungle plants, and grow well in rocky soil.
+Despite their lush, tropical appearance, pineapple lilies are not jungle plants and grow well in rocky soil.
 Cactus or orchid potting mixes work well, or your own potting mix blend, as long as it drains well.

 Temperature and Humidity

 Pineapple lilies don't grow well in cool weather.
 Temperatures over 65 degrees Fahrenheit will signal the plants that it's time to grow.
 Dig your bulbs in the fall to store inside if you live north of zone 7.
 The plants tolerate all humidity types, as long as the soil itself isn't soggy.